Nature. Camp. Rocks!

 2020 Nature Explorers Summer Camp

-For over 25 years, area children have been able to experience the diverse wonders of nature in a safe, fun, hands-on manner as part of the annual CRCA Nature Explorers summer Day Camp at Little Cataraqui Creek Conservation Area in Kingston.
+For over 25 years, area children have been able to experience the diverse wonders of nature in a safe, fun, hands-on manner as part of Cataraqui Conservation’s Nature Explorers summer Day Camp at Little Cataraqui Creek Conservation Area in Kingston.
 Your kids will be enjoying themselves so much that they won’t even realize how much they are learning about plants, animals, conservation and the environment.

 Spending a week (or more!) on an adventure at one of our themed Nature Camp weeks is more than just a way to occupy youngsters during their summer vacation, it is a way to get children to ‘unplug’ from their electronic world and engage with nature on a deeper and more profound level.
 Camp provides a series of unique wilderness experiences that will foster in them a sense of wonderment and curiosity and perhaps inspire new forms of creativity or even future career aspirations.

 Camp takes place primarily at the Little Cataraqui Creek Conservation Area, which is composed of lush forests, meadows, wetlands and trails with an abundance of wildlife and vegetation to explore.
 Campers have the chance to truly be kids, and explore the forests in a way that allows for a certain amount of freedom, while still focusing on exciting new core activities such as building shelters and tracking animals.
 Through ‘sit spots’ the children will also be able to connect in a quieter, more meaningful and deeper way with a tree or other nature being, as well as having opportunities to express themselves through art or even just have some quiet time.
 At the end of the week, campers and staff will participate in one of the most popular events of the Nature Camp – a traditional game of ‘Capture the Flag.’